|Graduate Program Head||John Shingler|

 Requirements listed here are in addition to Graduate Council policies listed under GCAC-700 Professional Degree Requirements.

-The M.P.S.
-CEDEV program requires the completion of eight core courses (24 credits) in which students learn and apply sociological and economic concepts to issues in community and economic development.
-The courses offer examples and opportunities to apply theses concepts to real issues facing communities and rural regions.
-Three of the core courses (9 credits) emphasize statistical methods and tools and techniques useful to practitioners in community and economic development, or to work toward additional certifications.
-All students are required to complete a Master's paper (at least 3 credits) that integrates theory and practice.
+The MPS CEDEV program requires the completion of seven core courses (21 credits) in which students learn and apply sociological and economic concepts to issues in community and economic development.
+The courses offer examples and opportunities to apply these concepts to real issues facing communities and rural regions.
+Two of the core courses (6 credits) emphasize statistical methods and tools and techniques useful to practitioners in community and economic development, or to work toward additional certifications.
+All students are required to satisfy one of two requirements: (1) completion of a Master's paper (at least 3 credits) that integrates theory and practice, or (2) completion of a series of Comprehensive Exam essays on questions from each of the required courses.

 |CEDEV 430||Principles of Local Economic Development||3|